 - 3rd offense possession with intent to distribute.
 A 3rd offense possession with intent to deliver charge under Virginia Code § 18.2-248.1 comes with very harsh penalties.
 This is a class U felony with a sentence of a minimum of 5 years in prison and up to life in prison and a $500,000 fine.

 - Manufacturing marijuana.
 Virginia Code § 18.2-248.1 also makes it illegal to manufacture marijuana, and this is defined as the selling, sharing, trading, or gifting of it.
 This is a class U felony with a sentence of five to 30 years, and a fine of up to $10,000.

 - Selling marijuana to a minor.
 It is illegal under Virginia Code § 18.2-255 to distribute marijuana to a minor under 18 years old.
 It is a class U felony, but the penalty is much more serious than manufacturing marijuana—a sentence of 10 to 50 years in prison and up to a $100,000 fine.

 Let Our Fairfax Marijuana Attorneys Help You Pursue All Your Options

 Are you facing marijuana drug charges?
 Even if you are guilty of the crime that you are charged with committing, you may have many defenses that can result in the charges being dismissed or reduced to a lesser offense.
 You have too much to lose to represent yourself in your criminal proceeding.
-To learn how our experienced marijuana attorneys will aggressively fight the charges that you face, take advantage of our free consultation.
+To learn how our experienced Fairfax drug offense attorneys will aggressively fight the charges that you face, take advantage of our free consultation.
 Call our office today to schedule your appointment.